 UX design is much more than making your website look attractive.
-It is about creating a captivating and mesmerizing customer experience.
+It is about creating a mesmerizing customer experience.

 But there are certain UX Design mistakes that you should avoid at all costs.
 These mistakes can spoil your overall customer experience.

 Let's explore these eleven crucial mistakes which can sabotage the entire UX design of your website.

 It is always a bad idea to design your digital product in a way so is difficult for the users to access.

 The sole motive of a good UX design should be fulfilling the specific requirements of the end users so that to convert them into permanent customers.

 In order to please your end users, you have to adopt a user-centric mindset and incorporate interactive features in your website.

 For example, you can include a tap to call button in the mobile version of your website instead of simply mentioning the phone number.

 In addition, with e-commerce websites, you can simplify and streamline the entire shopping experience of your customers by guiding them with clear steps and letting them complete their ordering process with minimum clicks.